yaa110/Adobe-Air-Registry-Modifier/README.md

 1. Install [Python 2.7.x](https://www.python.org/downloads/)
 2. Download [py2exe](http://sourceforge.net/projects/py2exe/files/py2exe/0.6.9/py2exe-0.6.9.win32-py2.7.exe/download) and install it.
-3. In order to make `process.exe` file, open Command Prompt:
+3. In order to make a standalone `process.exe` file which is used as `NativeProcess` executer, open Command Prompt:
   * `cd src-python`.
   * `c:\PATH_TO_PYTHON\python.exe setup.py py2exe`.
 4. Then, `process.exe` would be found in `dist` folder.